 Start with WE!

-Hardly any other structure is better able to deal with the complexity and the resulting necessity for decision-making in sustainable organizations better than teams – teams are the ideal source of success, innovation and belonging.
+Hardly any other structure is better able to deal with the complexity and the resulting necessity for decision-making in forward-looking organizations better than teams – teams are the ideal source of success, innovation and belonging.
 However, in the absence of key elements of goal-oriented cooperation, no matter how well trained individual players may be, they cannot replace team success.

 The “WE” in teams has changed: shorter time spent in teams, multi-teaming, remote working, peer working, individualization, all these elements increase the pressure on the success of collaboration.
 Nothing has changed – quite the opposite, the need has increased for a stable foundation of trust and the ability to deal with conflicts and find solutions.